 - Offer pet boarding

 You don’t need tons of money or time to rent out your space.
-Rather than let unused space go to waste, offer it has a service to people who need it.
+Rather than let unused space go to waste, offer it as a service to people who need it.

 Pet businesses are a fun way to make money from home (if you love animals, of course).
 There are many different ways to earn extra cash, like providing walking and grooming services, training, making and selling treats, or reselling products like bowls and chew toys.

 You’re not limited to dogs and cats either.
-You could specialize in reptiles, fish, bunnies, whatever animals you enjoy being around.
-Pet owners alone spent over $103 billion on their pets in 2020, making this a profitable business opportunity for newcomers.
+You could specialize in reptiles, fish, bunnies—whatever animals you enjoy being around.
+Pet owners alone spent more than $123 billion on their pets in 2021, making this a profitable business opportunity for newcomers.

 Are pets your passion?
 Read How to Start a Pet Business (Plus Ideas and Examples from Top Brands) to turn it into a business today.